-• The information collected for each sample includes:

-The switch reserves two controlEntry index entries for each port.
+- The information collected for each sample includes: - input octets, packets, broadcast packets, multicast packets, undersize packets, oversize packets, fragments, jabbers, CRC alignment errors, collisions, drop events, and network utilization. - The switch reserves two controlEntry index entries for each port.
 If a default index entry is re-assigned to another port by this command, the show running-config command will display a message indicating that this index is not available for the port to which is normally assigned.